National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 What is a Non-QM loan?

-Estimate payments, qualifying income, and illustrative DTI by program path
+Estimate qualifying income, illustrative DTI, and payment by documentation path — educational, not approval

 Program path